wuhan2020/api-server/CONTRIBUTING.md

 ![DevOps Pipeline](https://www.lucidchart.com/publicSegments/view/b853bf49-31fa-46ba-b732-2eb9de8a2cf8/image.png)

-The above diagram briefly shows how to work on this repo:
+The above diagram shows how to work on this repo:

 ### Development Process